 For the reasons listed above, CFD can be used to analyze and optimize the operating room environment to ultimately control contamination and limit incidences of patient infection.
+Learn more about using CFD for HVAC challenges.
 We recently explored contamination control using CFD in an article.
 Considerations when assessing HVAC requirements within the operating room include:

 - Air supplied to the room.